mnot/I-D/http-proxy-problem/draft.md

 requires no client configuration (hence its advantages over other methods).
 See
 {{RFC3040}} for an example of an interception-related protocol.

+Interception is also strongly motivated when it is necessary to assure that the proxy is always used, e.g., to enforce policy.

-Interception is problematic, however, because it is often done without the consent of either the end user or the origin server.
+Interception is problematic, however, because it is often done without the consent or knowledge of either the end user or the origin server.
 This means that a response that appears to be coming from the origin server is actually coming from the intercepting proxy.
 This makes it difficult to support features like authentication, as the unexpected status code breaks many clients (e.g., non-interactive applications like software installers).